B3nac/InjuredAndroid/InjuredAndroid-FlagWalkthroughs.md

 Base64 decode the directory value: `final String directory = "ZmxhZ3Mv";`

-Which gives you: flags/ making the endpoint flags.json
+Which gives you `flags/` which correlates to the endpoint being `flags.json`

 Base64 encode the flag from the response of `https://injuredandroid.firebaseio.com/flags.json` to score: W25pbmUhX2ZsYWdd